b1conrad/mic/README.md

 ## origin

-This project was the work of the afternoon of August 29, 2024 between 1 and 3 p.m.
+This project was the work of one afternoon on August 29, 2024 between 1 and 3 p.m.

 ## requirement